TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

   - Treat each other with respect and courtesy.
   - Listen actively and allow others to express their ideas without interruption.
   - Address disagreements professionally and constructively.
-  - Be trusted to have the best intentions for all of the team.
+  - Trust each other to have the team's best interests in mind.

 ### **6. Conflict Resolution**

 - **Expectation:** The team will:
   - Address conflicts promptly through open dialogue.
-  - Use a step-by-step approach to resolve issues:
-    0. De-CHESS-elate!!1
-    1. Discuss the issue privately between involved parties.
-    2. If unresolved, bring the issue to the team for discussion.
-    3. If unresolved from the team discussion, the issue should be brought to the instructor/ Faculty Advisor.
-    4. Seek input from the instructor/ Faculty Advisor if necessary.
   - Focus on finding mutually acceptable solutions.
+  - Use a step-by-step approach to resolve issues: <br>
+    1. De-CHESS-calate the situation!
+    2. Discuss the issue privately between involved parties.
+    3. If unresolved, bring the issue to the team for discussion.
+    4. If unresolved from the team discussion, the issue should be brought to the instructor/ Faculty Advisor.
+    5. Seek input from the instructor/ Faculty Advisor if necessary.

 ### **7. Deadlines**